brian-peter-dickson/ietf-dprive-id-discovery-plan/ietf-dprive-id-discovery-plan.md

 For example, "example1245.zz" would not be generated due to the 'x' character falling outside the alphabet used.
 However, "linenoise000.zz" would be a possible result of a randomly generated name using this method.

-### Authoritative Data Publication
+### Authoritative Data Publication by Forwarders and Resolvers

-Every server will publish the following information.
+Every server (forwarder/resolver) SHOULD publish the following information.
 (Some of the information is only required if the server's function is "forwarder".)

 1. The domain name "resolver-name.arpa" is published with RRTYPE <TBD> and RDATA of the server's name.
 1. If the server's name is an FQDN, AND the FQDN is a zone cut, AND the zone is DNSSEC signed with secure delegation and contains all of the remaining mandatory information, that FQDN-named zone is used as-is.